-Communication plays a powerful role in an PLM transformation.
-Regular communications are essential to keep people engaged, get buy-in and commitment.
+Communication plays a powerful role in PLM implementation.
+Regular communication is essential to keep people engaged, get buy-in and commitment.
 Choose a variety of communication paths to reach your audience.
 Consider emails, focus groups, webcasts, updates on the company portal or feedback sessions.
 Be creative.
-Use multiple channels to communicate the same message once and again.
+Use multiple channels to communicate the same message once again.
 Regular and proactive communication can reduce resistance and make employees feel part of the process.

-Helping staff, and ensuring they get enough support is equally crucial.
-Hand-hold your organization through the change, at least during the first months after the implementation.
+Helping staff and ensuring they get enough support is equally crucial.
+Hold your organization’s hand through the change, at least during the first months after the implementation.
 When questions arise, address them rapidly.
 Nothing will kill a PLM change initiative quicker than a drowsy support system.

 The engines of change

 Program Management is a commanding engine of change when it comes to PLM.
-A well-organized PLM program, with clear-cut connected initiatives and a strategically thought-through roll-out plan, sets the ground for a successful transformation.
+A well-organized PLM implementation program, with clear-cut connected initiatives and a strategically thought-out roll-out plan, sets the ground for a successful transformation.

-To motivate change, you must spell out why the current is not working, and contrast it with the benefits of a better tomorrow.
+To motivate change, you must spell out why the current situation is not working, and contrast it with the benefits of a better tomorrow.
 Focus on helping your organization see that they’re dissatisfied with how things are, and that change can make things work.
 Create a sense of urgency to alert the organization that change must occur here and now.
-Provide employees a possibility to give feedback and vent their concerns, as well as their compliments.
+Provide employees with the opportunity to give feedback and vent their concerns, as well as their compliments.

 Understanding and overcoming resistance to change

 Asking people to change is asking them to move outside their comfort zone.
-By understanding the resistance causes in your organization, you will be better off to turn fear into cooperation.
+By understanding the causes of resistance in your organization, you will be better off and will be able to turn that fear into cooperation.